tektechnologies/Instructor-Prep/101/LectureReadME.md

 ###  - Paired Students.

 | 2:15pm | 30min | LECTURE What is a “software developer”?  |
-###            Slides 62 through 73.

 #  - Instructor.
 What do you think would be good coverage of what a modern day app developer is?
-What is something that I should not forget to talk about?
+What is something that I should not forget to talk about or mention?
         30 minutes on what is a modern developer.
         -Reading Documentation?
         -The abilities of a jr vs senior dev.
 Whats the diff?
+        -Anything concepts or ideas that I should forecast from the upcoming classes?
+###    Slides 62 through 73.

 | 2:45pm | 15min | BREAK.  |